bamru-truck/bamru_truck/netboot/NetBootPrep.md

 1. Unplug the sd card, then re-insert into your server.

-2. Run a configuration script to force the RPi kernel to netboot
+2. Run a configuration script to configure netbooting

     > ./netboot/prep_rpi_cmdline

-3. Run a configuration script to setup the RPi /etc/fstab for nfs automount

     > ./netboot/prep_rpi_fstab

-4. On the server, create /export/raspbian/2015-05-05-raspbian-wheezy-base copy the contents of the root from the sd card to /export/raspbian/2015-05-05-raspbian-wheezy-base
+3. On the server, create /export/raspbian/2015-05-05-raspbian-wheezy-base copy the contents of the root from the sd card to /export/raspbian/2015-05-05-raspbian-wheezy-base

-5. Copy the contents of the boot to /export/raspbian/2015-05-05-raspbian-wheezy-base/boot
+4. Copy the contents of the boot to /export/raspbian/2015-05-05-raspbian-wheezy-base/boot

 ## Wrapup